dgpdev/dgp-hub/README.md

 Start the server (set the `NODE_ENV` environment variable to specify the config):

 ```
-NODE_ENV=develop storj-bridge
+NODE_ENV=develop dgp-hub
 ```

 > **Note:** Storj Bridge cannot communicate with the network on it's own, but
 > instead must communicate with a running
 > [Storj Complex](https://github.com/Storj/complex) instance.

-This will use the configuration file located at `~/.storj-bridge/config/develop.json`.
+This will use the configuration file located at `~/.dgp-hub/config/develop.json`.

 Windows
 -------